soxoj/obsidian-osint-template-ru/Примеры/selectors/people/Allister Kemp.md

 ---
 # Person of interest
 ## Standard Operating Procedures
-- [ ] If person is in an area of the world where People Search Engines exist, search those - [[People Search Engine]].
+- [ ] If person is in an area of the world where People Search Engines exist, search those - [[Поиск людей]].
 - [ ] Perform Google queries for all email addresses discovered
 - [ ] For each username found, search https://whatsmyname.app